 The Organizers and The Thinkers

-People who are suitable for to be A Paralegal and Legal Asst like following set procedures and routines.
+People who are suitable for this job tends to like following set procedures and routines.
 They like working with data and details more than with ideas.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-At a typical day’s work, they Prepare affidavits or other documents, such as legal correspondence, and organize and maintain documents in paper or electronic filing system.
+- Prepare affidavits or other documents, such as legal correspondence, and organize and maintain documents in paper or electronic filing system.

 - Prepare legal documents, including briefs, pleadings, appeals, wills, contracts, and real estate closing statements.

 - Meet with clients and other professionals to discuss details of case.

-They compute, classify, and record numerical data to keep financial records complete.
+compute, classify, and record numerical data to keep financial records complete.
 Perform any combination of routine calculating, posting, and verifying duties to obtain primary financial data for use in maintaining accounting records.
 May also check the accuracy of figures, calculations, and postings pertaining to business transactions recorded by other workers.